gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 ### 1. Thread management parameters

-LogicalProcessorNumber (`-lp`) and TargetSocket (`-ss`) parameters are used to management thread affinity on Windows and Ubuntu OS.
+LogicalProcessorNumber (`--lp`) and TargetSocket (`--ss`) parameters are used to management thread affinity on Windows and Ubuntu OS.
 These are some examples how you use them together.

 If LogicalProcessorNumber and TargetSocket are not set, threads are managed by OS thread scheduler.

-`SvtAv1EncApp.exe -i in.yuv -w 3840 -h 2160 –lp 40`
+`SvtAv1EncApp.exe -i in.yuv -w 3840 -h 2160 --lp 40`

 If only LogicalProcessorNumber is set, threads run on 40 logical processors.
 Threads may run on dual sockets if 40 is larger than logical processor number of a socket.

 NOTE: On Windows, thread affinity can be set only by group on system with more than 64 logical processors.
 So, if 40 is larger than logical processor number of a single socket, threads run on all logical processors of both sockets.

-`SvtAv1EncApp.exe -i in.yuv -w 3840 -h 2160 –ss 1`
+`SvtAv1EncApp.exe -i in.yuv -w 3840 -h 2160 --ss 1`

 If only TargetSocket is set, threads run on all the logical processors of socket 1.

-`SvtAv1EncApp.exe -i in.yuv -w 3840 -h 2160 –lp 20 –ss 0`
+`SvtAv1EncApp.exe -i in.yuv -w 3840 -h 2160 --lp 20 --ss 0`

 If both LogicalProcessorNumber and TargetSocket are set, threads run on 20 logical processors of socket 0.
 Threads guaranteed to run only on socket 0 if 20 is larger than logical processor number of socket 0.